Remember, if you show your excitement to the Universe, it’ll give you more things to feel excited about.

 The more you start to ask this second question, the more you will come to understand the somewhat paradoxical law that the more you give away, the more abundance will be reflected back to you in your own life.

-See what local charities there are for causes you care about, that align strongly with your own moral compass and values, and see if you can dedicate some regular time weekly or even monthly.
+See what local charities there are that align strongly with your own moral compass and values, and see if you can dedicate some regular time weekly or even monthly.
 If you can’t spare the time but want to do some good in the world, how about buying a hot drink for a homeless person the next time you’re in town?

 Helping others in selfless ways is nourishment for the soul.
 You don’t have to shout about it.
 This generosity will be transmitted back to you in a myriad of ways in your own life.